XelaG/EpiLight2020/README.md

 ## Creating your config

-To create your configuration, use the [example.csv](https://github.com/XelaG/EpiLight2020/blob/master/example.csv) file.
-You can assign multiples LEDs to a single room by separating them with a "/".
-Be careful to not add this character to the LED names because it will break the program 😢.
+To create your configuration, use the [example.json](https://github.com/XelaG/EpiLight2020/blob/master/exemple.json) file.

 ## Usage